-Considering the small-scale (10s of kilometers or a few ice thicknesses) patterns of accumulation shown earlier, we described several regions of locally increased accumulation.
-The co-location of the areas of higher accumulation with areas where surface slope is reduced, as seen from the surface contours or the markedly reduced SPWD values with respect to the surroundings (Fig. S3), fits well with the model put forward by Frezzotti et al. (2007).
-Frezzotti et al. (2007) show that accumulation increases when SPWD decreases over Talos Dome and attribute the correlation between the absolute magnitude of SPWD and accumulation rates to katabatic wind-driven ablation.
-Note that the prevailing wind direction over the area is more or less along the long axis of Dome C flowing from higher up the ice divide towards Dome C (see Fig.6, Frezzotti et al., 2005; Urbini et al., 2008).
+Considering the small-scale (10s of kilometers or a few ice thicknesses) patterns of accumulation shown earlier, we described several regions of locally higher accumulation.
+The co-location of the areas of higher accumulation with areas where surface slope is reduced, as seen from the surface contours or the markedly reduced SPWD values with respect to the surroundings (Fig. S3) fits well with the model put forward by Frezzotti et al. (2007) over Talos Dome where accumulation increases when SPWD decreases.
+They attribute the correlation between the absolute magnitude of SPWD and accumulation rates to katabatic wind-driven ablation.
+Note that the prevailing wind direction over the area is more or less along the long axis of Dome C flowing from higher up the ice divide towards

+Dome C (Frezzotti et al., 2005; Urbini et al., 2008).